 The hours at LEGOLAND California usually run 10 am-5 pm or 10 am-6 pm.
 That’s a much shorter park day than Disneyland.

-If you enter 30 minutes early, there are only 4 rides open.
-So people usually head for one of those first.
+If you enter 30 minutes early, there are only four rides open.
+So, people usually head for one of those first.

 LEGOLAND is set up as a loop.
 So, you can either walk the loop to the right or the left.

-People usually do a few rides and then sit and eat lunch for a bit.
-There are lots of playgrounds, LEGO building areas, and other non-ride things to do.
+People usually do a few rides and then sit and eat lunch.
+There are many playgrounds, LEGO building areas, and other non-ride things to do.

-Then, families finish off their day with a few more rides before heading back to their hotel.
-LEGOLAND hotels have programming that starts as soon as the parks close and ends around 9 pm.
+Then, families finish off their day with a few more rides before returning to their hotel.
+LEGOLAND hotels have programming that starts when the parks close and ends around 9 pm.

 It’s a pretty relaxed pace of the day, even if you run around trying to find the shortest ride wait times.